 I mean the population of Akron in 1960 was 290,351 it currently sits at 197,597 that is a dramatic drop that is simply not mentioned.
 This is a booster film.
 It is a booster film for the schools involved; it is a booster film for the City of Akron, heck; it is a booster film for the Roman Catholic Diocese of Cleveland.

 The interviews never go beyond what you might hear in a bar.
 (A lot of them seem to take place in a bar now I think about it) There is an awful lot of this happened and then this happened and then that happened interspersed with an endless amount of you had to be there and you will never know what it was like.
 We never delve deep into anyone’s story.
 We never learn why any of this matters.

 The Ugly: 2013’s Big Men is one of the best documentaries I have reviewed on this site.
 I state in my review, “On paper, this should not be that good a documentary.
 The subject matter of an American oil exploration company negotiating with a government for oil leasing and exploration rights is not exactly sexy.”
 And it isn’t.
 What makes it work is we over the course of an hour and a half to get to know the people involved.
 We are in their homes.
 We see them succeed and fail and feel their frustration and greed.
 (In all fairness, the story, through pure luck, becomes surprisingly interesting, but my point still stands.)

-There are personalities and people in the documentary, but no one seems to get more than a few minutes in a strange version of everyone gets a turn.
+There are personalities and people in The Akron Holy War, but no one seems to get more than a few minutes in a strange version of everyone gets a turn.
 Since they all have the same message (This is the biggest game of the year) it becomes repetitive quick.